Vielfras/hackeru_nodejs_final_project/README.md

 2. **File Logger**:
    - [ ] Create a file logger for requests with status codes 400 and above.
+   - [ ] A new file should be created for every day, with the name of the file the date.

 3. **Google API Integration**:
    - [ ] Allow Google API-based registration and login for non-admin and non-business users.